 The Crest of Elder Forge

-At the top of this page you’ll see the Elder Forge crest: two hands, one passing the hammer to another.
+You’ll see the Elder Forge crest: two hands, one passing the hammer to another.
 It is the symbol of legacy: wisdom, strength, and courage carried forward.
-The hammer is never meant to stay in one hand forever.

 It is meant to be given, entrusted, passed down.